PX4/PX4-user_guide/en/sim_gazebo_gz/README.md

   - This value should be [specified for the selected airframe](#adding-new-worlds-and-models) but may be overridden using this argument.

 - `PX4_SIMULATOR=GZ`:
-  Sets the simulator, which for Ignition Gazebo must be `gz`.
+  Sets the simulator, which for Gz must be `gz`.
   - This value should be [set for the selected airframe](#adding-new-worlds-and-models), in which case it does not need to be set as an argument.

 The PX4 Ignition worlds and and models databases [can be found on Github here](https://github.com/PX4/PX4-Autopilot/tree/main/Tools/simulation/gz).